 Good news is - just like a regular Chromebook, CloudReady can be configured to print with both "classic" and Cloud Print compatible printers.

-First, the "classic" printers: (this is an elegant way Google uses to call an older generation of legacy printers.
-It should work with the classic computer that you installed your CloudReady on.
-See, we can do it, too)
+First, the "classic" printers: (this is an elegant way Google refers to an older generation of legacy printers)

 The things you'll need: